 There are also ways to gift portions of property over time to avoid the gift tax.
 For example, suppose that Frank and Jill, a married couple, want to give their fully-paid luxury car to their grandson Jimmy.
 The car is held jointly and has a fair market value of $50,000.
 If the couple first transfers Frank's interest in the car to Jimmy, then this would constitute a gift of $25,000, (under their joint annual gift tax exemption of $28,000).
 The following year, Jill can transfer her $25,000 interest so that Jimmy owns the car outright and no gift taxes are triggered.

 If you plan on gifting a substantial amount of assets to a minor child, this raises questions regarding management.
 Most of the time, you'll want an adult to manage the money until the child is old enough to take responsibility.
 Generally gifts to minors are made through either an irrevocable trust, or a custodianship/guardianship.

 When gifting to a minor child, either through an irrevocable trust or a custodianship, the gift must meet the following conditions to qualify under the annual gift tax exclusion:

 Give, But Be Cautious

 Although you may feel the need to decrease the value of your estate before you die, you should always carefully plan out any gifts.
 After all, you don't want to give away so much of your estate that you're no longer able to take care of yourself.
 However, if you're in a strong financial position to care for yourself and are sitting on a large estate, gift-giving before your death may make sense.

 The ability to gift assets is an important tool in any tax strategy.
-However, before you start writing checks or dividing up property, it's critical to speak with an experienced tax attorney.
+However, before you start writing checks or dividing up property, it's critical to speak with a professional.
 After all, tax laws and gift exclusion limits can change every year.
-Get your questions answered today by reaching out to a qualified attorney for a free case review.
+Get your questions answered today by reaching out to a qualified estate planning attorney in your area.